 If you owe restitution and need to discuss payment arrangements, please contact DART at (251) 574-5515.
 For a list of offenders that have active warrants for unpaid restitution, court costs, or fines, please click here.

-To pay Circuit Court cases and District Court cases (criminal and traffic) click here.
+To pay restitution in Circuit Court cases and District Court cases (criminal and traffic) click here.

 If you need assistance, please call DART at (251) 574-5515.

 District Court Clerk’s Office

 205 Government St. RM 338

 Circuit Court Clerk’s Office

 Attn: Circuit Criminal